Certified Translation

 How SiZA Reviews a Document File

-Before any original is couriered, SiZA reviews scans, confirms the correct India-side chain (HRD / SDM / Home / Chamber, MEA, Embassy where needed, translation), and shares a written quote and timeline.
+Before any original is couriered, SiZA reviews scans, confirms the correct India-side steps (HRD / SDM / Home / Chamber, MEA, Embassy where needed, translation), and shares a written quote and timeline.

 What to send first